larabook/saderat/README.md

 **Installation**:

-Run below statements on your terminal :
+Run below statements in your terminal :

 STEP 1 :